-You will join with other members of the class in selecting a book you have always wanted to read, and meeting to discuss it with your peers and the instructor.
+Join with other class members to choose a book you have always wanted to read.
 Book groups will meet during class time as shown on the calendar.
-Grading criteria: active participation in group, completion of the reading, contribution of background research on the text or author, and written self-evaluation (1 p.).
+Grading criteria: active participation in group, completion of the reading, contribution of background research on the text or author (1-2 pp.), and written self-evaluation (1 p.).